ilanschnell/bitarray/README.md

   * use `Py_SET_TYPE()` and `Py_SET_SIZE()` for Python 3.10, #109
   * add official Python 3.10 support
-  * fix slice assignement to same object, e.g. `a[2::] = a` or `a[::-1] = a`, #112
+  * fix slice assignment to same object, e.g. `a[2::] = a` or `a[::-1] = a`, #112
   * add bitarray.h, #110